GriceRory/cuNet/README.md

 cuda based neural network

-database files contain samples. (in progress)
+database files contain the data used to train the networks as well as data managment. (in progress)

-matrix files contain matrix structs used for linear algebra. (needs to be fixed because of shared memory allocations)
+linear_algebra file contains matrix and vector algebras relevant to simple neural networks (ready for testing I hope.)

-network files contain matrix data of weights and biases. (in progress)
+network files contain matrix and vector data of weights and biases. (in progress)